bhavana1251-arch/bhavana1251-arch/README.md

 I’m an **aspiring Business Analyst** passionate about transforming raw data into actionable insights that drive smarter business strategies.
 With hands-on experience in **Excel, Power BI, and SQL**, I build dashboards, perform analyses, and craft clear data stories that empower decision-making.

-Currently pursuing my **MSc in International Business at Brunel University London**,
-I’m focused on mastering **data-driven storytelling and strategic insight generation** — essential skills for today’s analytical professionals.
+A recent **MSc International Business graduate from Brunel University London**, I’m dedicated to leveraging data analytics and business intelligence to uncover opportunities, optimize processes, and support strategic growth.
+My focus lies in **data-driven storytelling and strategic insight generation** — key capabilities for driving measurable impact in today’s data-centric business environment.

 ---